Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Reinforcement Learning for Natural Image Tasks

-Consider a general optimal control task involving a discrete-time dynamical system with a finite number of states and controls \citep{bert,bert2}.
-During any time period $k$ the environment is described by a state $i_k$ taken from a state-space $S_k$, and a control $u_k$ is selected from a set of available controls $U_k(i_k)\subset C_k$.
-The state of the environment changes when a controller chooses control $u$ during the current time period, so that state $i$ updates to the successor state $j$ according to the transition probabilities $p_{ij}(u)$ of a controllable Markov chain.
-The controller can choose different controls depending on the current state of the environment as well as the time period under consideration: the controller's choice is then described by a \emph{policy} $\pi=\{\mu_0,...,\mu_{N-1}\}$, which is a sequence of functions $\mu_k$ that map states into controls: $\mu_k(i_k)=u_k$, for each state $i_k$ at each time period $k$.
-The cost of being in state $i_k$ at time period $k$, choosing control $u_k$, then moving to state $i_{k+1}$, is denoted by $g_k(i_k,u_k,i_{k+1})$.
-The key quantity of interest is the expected total cost.
-Given a policy $\pi$ and an initial state $i_0$, the expected total cost is the expected value of the sum of costs:
+We consider a general optimal control task involving a discrete time dynamical system with a finite number of states and controls.
+During any time period $k$, the environment is described by a state $i$ taken from a state space $S$, and a control $u$ is selected from a set of available controls $U_k(i)$ (we adopt notation from \cite{bert2}).
+The state of the environment changes when a controller or agent chooses control $u$ from state $i$, moving the environment to state $j$ according to the transition probabilities $p_{ij}(u)$ of a controllable Markov chain.
+The cost of this transition is given by $g_k(i,u,j)$.
+An optimal policy $\mu_k^*(i)$ gives the optimal choice of control $\mu_k^*(i)=u^*$ at each state $i$ and time period $k$ that minimizes the expected value of the sum of costs over all time periods (i.e., over the horizon) of the control problem.
+A finite-horizon optimal control task can be solved exactly using the \emph{dynamic programming algorithm} \citep{bellman}, leading to the optimal cost-to-go $J_{k}^*$ (this algorithm is called \emph{value iteration} in the case of infinite horizon tasks, and converges to $J^*$ for discounted problems with stationary policies \citep{bert2}).
+An optimal policy $\mu_k^*(i)$ is then given by the minimizing control $u^*$ in the expression:

-where $g_N(i_N)$ is the terminal cost incurred at the end of the task ($k=N$); and the expectation is taken over the states $i_1,...,i_{N-1}$ using the transition probabilities $p_{ij}(\mu_k(i))$, the initial state $i_0$, and the chosen policy $\pi=\{\mu_0,...,\mu_{N-1}\}$.
-The goal of optimal control is to choose a policy so as to minimize the expected total cost; i.e.,

-The finite-horizon optimal control task outlined in Eqs.~(\ref{totalcost}) and (\ref{objective}) can be solved exactly using the \emph{Dynamic Programming Algorithm}, leading to the optimal cost-to-go $J_{k}^*$ (this algorithm is called \emph{Value Iteration} in the case of \mbox{infinite} horizon tasks, and converges to $J^*$ for discounted problems with stationary policies).
-The optimal policy $\mu_k^*(i)$ can then be found from the following minimization: